dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ## Installation

-In order to  install and use the DXC AI Starter library , please use the below code snippet:
+In order to  install and use the DXC AI Starter library, please use the below code snippet:
 ```python
 1. pip install DXC-Industrialized-AI-Starter
 2. from dxc import ai